vheathen/midal/README.md

   - Sostenuto – P0.02 / NRF_SAADC_AIN0
   - Soft – P0.29 / NRF_SAADC_AIN5
 - Optical pedal module (e.g. Kawai GFP-3) powered at 3V3 with 1 kΩ series
-  resistors and 4.7 kΩ shunt for biasing.
+  resistors and 4.7 kΩ shunt for biasing (RC filter removed for more consistent measurements).
 - Status LEDs (not implemented yet)
   - `LED_POWER`: on when awake, blink on data wipe
   - `LED_USB`: on when USB idle, blink on activity